quantnetwork/overledger-sdk-javascript-v2/packages/overledger-dlt-bitcoin/README.md

 # @quantnetwork/overledger-dlt-bitcoin

-[Overledger SDK][repo] module for interaction with the Substrate distributed ledger technology.
+[Overledger SDK][repo] module for interaction with the Bitcoin distributed ledger technology.

 ## Installation